Customizing the devShell

 takes an input called shellHook

-that takes an arbitrary bash snippet (as a string)
+that takes an arbitrary bash snippet (as a string) that will be executed every time the devShell loads.

 This can be extremely helpful for loading default environment variables, installing pre-commit hooks, issuing warnings, or automatically running any other repository maintenance activities.